compwron/compwron.github.io/_posts/2015-04-15-useful-things-x.md

 I've been continuing to slowly work on the [exercism](http://exercism.io/) exercises

-I have an open pull request against [konacha](https://github.com/jfirebaugh/konacha/pull/200) because one of the teams at work mentioned that it was going to start using it. # it
+I have an open pull request against [konacha](https://github.com/jfirebaugh/konacha/pull/200) because one of the teams at work mentioned that they were going to start using it.

-Mostly focussing my energy on the new job.
+I am mostly focusing my energy on the new job.